'Deadpool 2' is Rumored to Have Cut One of Its Villains

-‘Deadpool 2’ is Rumored to Have Cut One of Its Villains
+‘Deadpool 2’ Writer Shuts Down Rumor That the Sequel Cut One of Its Villains

 Posted on Monday, April 9th, 2018 by Hoai-Tran Bui